Teófilo Herrera Suárez: 1940s–1950s

-“Increased blood pressure and body temperature as well as increased heart rate and pulse, other effects may be present, such as shivers, flushing or paleness, nauseas, tremor and heavy legs; in some cases headache, dizziness, euphoria, and changes in behavior; almost always, occurrence of hallucinations shaped like geometric bright figures of various and changing colors like a kaleidoscope, changes in the understanding with rapid disintegration and confusion of ideas, difficulty to distinguish reality from fiction, loss of space and location, sense of shortening or elongated as well as distorted or disconnected body parts; schizophrenia, namely, split personality, feeling apart from the body and mind.
+"Increased blood pressure and body temperature as well as increased heart rate and pulse, other effects may be present, such as shivers, flushing or paleness, nauseas, tremor and heavy legs; in some cases headache, dizziness, euphoria, and changes in behavior; almost always, occurrence of hallucinations shaped like geometric bright figures of various and changing colors like a kaleidoscope, changes in the understanding with rapid disintegration and confusion of ideas, difficulty to distinguish reality from fiction, loss of space and location, sense of shortening or elongated as well as distorted or disconnected body parts; schizophrenia, namely, split personality, feeling apart from the body and mind.
 All of these trigger a state of anguish, unable to distinguish between real and unreal, but generally, a feel that there is direct communication with god or supernatural forces or beings.
-In general, the psychotropic effect lasts for four to five hours but it can last longer, there can be sporadic manifestations even several days after the ingestion of hallucinogenic mushrooms.”
+In general, the psychotropic effect lasts for four to five hours but it can last longer, there can be sporadic manifestations even several days after the ingestion of hallucinogenic mushrooms."

 In mid-1960s he began studying macromycetes from the Valley of Mexico, specifically the class Gasteromycetes (currently obsolete).
 He published an individual and detailed analysis of each of the following genera: Myriostoma, Cyathus, Phallus, Battarrea and Tulostoma.
 He then expanded his research to other areas of Mexico: Sonora, State of Mexico and Campeche, focusing in the genus Geastrum.
 During this time he was interested in identifying edible mushrooms from these regions.
-With this particular research area, Herrera, instilled interest in the cultivation of Agaricus bisporus and Pleurotus in Mexico; currently is a fruitful and well-renumerated activity.
+With this particular research area, Herrera, instilled interest in the cultivation of Agaricus bisporus and Pleurotus in Mexico; currently is a fruitful and well-remunerated activity.
 At the same time he was interested in identifying toxic mushrooms in Mexico.
 He carried out research in toxic fungi such as Amanita virosa, A. verna and A. bisporigera, which cause the majority of fatal poisoning in Mexico.